All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 A complete guide to combining the ketogenic diet with GLP-1 medications like semaglutide and tirzepatide.
 Benefits, risks, meal plans, and practical protocols for keto on GLP-1 therapy.

 Combining a ketogenic diet with GLP-1 medications can accelerate fat loss and improve metabolic markers, but the combination demands careful attention to protein intake, electrolyte balance, and overall caloric sufficiency to avoid the risks of excessive restriction.
 At FormBlends, we see patients succeed with keto on GLP-1 therapy when they approach it strategically.
-Here is the complete picture: what works, what does not, and how to do it safely.
+Here is the complete picture: what works, what doesn't, and how to do it safely.

 How the Ketogenic Diet Works

 A ketogenic diet restricts carbohydrates to 20 to 50 grams per day, which forces your body to shift from glucose to fat (specifically ketone bodies) as its primary fuel source.
-This metabolic state, called nutritional ketosis, typically occurs when blood ketone levels reach 0.5 to 3.0 mmol/L .
+This metabolic state, called nutritional ketosis, typically occurs when blood ketone levels reach 0.5 to 3.0 mmol/L.

 Metabolic Shifts on Keto